henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES_2.md

         - What guarantees do we have about how our people/threads will scheduled?
 There is no way
         - A race condition occurs when two or more threads can access shared data and they try to change it at the same time.
 Because the thread scheduling algorithm can swap between threads at any time, you don't know the order in which the threads will attempt to access the shared data.
 Therefore, the result of the change in data is dependent on the thread scheduling algorithm, i.e. both threads are "racing" to access/change the data.
 ## Locks and Semaphores Feb 10, 2020
+- Critical sections: parts of the program where the shared resource is accessed need to be protected in ways that avoid the concurrent access.
 - More about Race Conditions
 - Eliminating race conditions!
 Or Forcing threads to behave properly
 - Synchronization Terminology